cbschaff/dl/README.md

 ### Installation

+The code can be installed using docker or using pip.

+Pip:
+1. In the top level directory, run ```pip install -e .```

+Docker:
 1. Install [docker](https://docs.docker.com/get-docker/).
 1. Install [x-docker](https://github.com/afdaniele/x-docker), a wrapper around docker for running GUI applications inside a container.
 3. In the top level directory, build the docker image by running: